pydicom/pynetdicom/docs/tutorials/create_scu.rst

   * The association *requestor* sends an association request message which contains information about the services it would like to use
-  * The association *acceptor* receives the request and replies with acceptance, rejection or aborts the negotiation
+  * The association *acceptor* receives the request and replies with acceptance (along with an indication of which services it's agreed to), rejection or aborts the negotiation
   * Only if the *requestor* receives an association acceptance message is the association established